vovinacci/OpenCore-ASUS-ROG-MAXIMUS-Z790-DARK-HERO/docs/contribution.md

 ## Manual testing

-To download all necessary packages and extract files to the `out/EFI` folder in the current directory
+To download all necessary packages and extract files to the `out/EFI` folder in the current directory, run the following commands.

-To generate EFI folder in `out/EFI`, run
+To generate an EFI folder in `out/EFI`, run:

 - DEBUG variant: `make debug`
 - RELEASE variant: `make release`